A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Methodology

 The final synthesised signal, shown in Figure~\ref{fig:control}, is clipped to a normalised range of $[-1, 1]$ and then scaled to match the physical action limits of the synthetic jet, corresponding to a maximum dimensionless flow rate of $\pm 0.075 U_\infty W$.

 During data generation simulation, the precomputed forcing signal was sampled at a control frequency of $f_s=5 t_c^{-1}$ ($\Delta t = 0.2 t_c$).
 The jet flow is linearly interpolated between these control updates to avoid discontinuities.
 This sequence spans $50,000$ time steps.
 A shorter $2,500$-step sequence of uncontrolled dynamics is also added to the training dataset to improve generalisation.
 The simulation records the resulting wall pressure data from the $N_s=90$ sensor probes and the integrated aerodynamic forces ($C_d$, $C_l$).
 The sensors are evenly spaced with $40$ on each side of the vehicle and $10$ on the back, as shown in Figure~\ref{fig:case}.
+The number of sensors is arbitrarily selected to provide a reasonable coverage of the pressure coefficient distribution on the lateral walls and the rear of the model.

 The final dataset spans $52,500$ time steps.
 This data was then augmented with the symmetric state and actuation during training to enhance generalisation and symmetry of the model.